shivannis/xandr-docs-public/xandr-docs/articles/monetize/native-assembly.md

 ## Native assembly for Microsoft Monetize ad server publishers

-Microsoft Monetize Ad Server publishers can use Native Assembly on the client side whereXandr's seller tag (AST) and mobile SDKs for Android and iOS can be leveraged.
+Microsoft Monetize Ad Server publishers can use Native Assembly on the client side whereMicrosoft Advertising's seller tag (AST) and mobile SDKs for Android and iOS can be leveraged.
 With Native Assembly, Microsoft Monetize Ad Server publishers can:

 - Access a gallery of high impact templates and personalize them using HTML, CSS, and/or Javascript.
 - use custom native assets to enhance their users' experience.